MaterializeInc/materialize/doc/user/content/get-started/isolation-level.md

 It’s important to note that the linearizable guarantee only applies to transactions (including single statement SQL queries which are implicitly single statement transactions), not to data written while ingesting from upstream sources.
 So if some piece of data has been fully ingested from an upstream source, then it is not guaranteed to appear in the next read transaction.
-See [real-time recency](#real-time-recency) and [strengthening correctness](https://github.com/MaterializeInc/materialize/issues/13107) for more details.
+See [real-time recency](#real-time-recency) for more details.
 If some piece of data has been fully ingested from an upstream source AND is included in the results of some read transaction THEN all subsequent read transactions are guaranteed to see that piece of data.